Novel effects of the $W$-boson mass shift in the 3-3-1 model: Sources of the -mass shift

 \subsection{$W$-$Y$ and $Z$-$Z'$-$X$ mixings in the model with $q=0$ and $B-L$ violation}

-It is clear that when $q=0$, thus $\beta=-1/\sqrt3$, the scalar triplets, $\eta$ and $\chi$, have two electrically-neutral entries at the top and bottom and they can all develop VEVs.
+It is clear that when $q=0$, thus $\beta=-1/\sqrt3$, the scalar triplets, $\eta$ and $\chi$, in the 3-3-1 model with right-handed neutrinos have two electrically-neutral entries at the top and bottom and they can all develop VEVs.
 However, the VEVs $u'$,$w'$ violate lepton number and should be small, i.e. $u'\ll u$ and $w'\ll w$, as given.
-These $u',w'$ cause the mixings between the usual $W$ boson and new charge gauge boson $Y$ as well as among $Z,Z'$ and new neutral gauge boson $X$.
+These $u',w'$ cause the mixings between the usual $W$ boson and new charged gauge boson $Y$ as well as among $Z,Z'$ and new neutral gauge boson $X$.
 Whereas, the normal VEVs $u,v,w$ induce $Z$--$Z'$ mixing similarly to the previous model.

 Because of the mixings, both physical masses of $W$ and $Z$ bosons, i.e. $W_1$ and $Z_1$ respectively, are reduced in comparison with the standard model values, such as \bea m^2_W &=& \fr{g^2}{4}(v^2+u^2+u'^2)\to m^2_{W_1}\simeq \fr{g^2}{4}\left(v^2+u^2-\fr{2uu'w'}{w}-\fr{u^2w'^2}{w^2}\right), \\ m^2_Z &=& \fr{g^2}{4c^2_W}(v^2+u^2+u'^2)\to m^2_{Z_1}\simeq \fr{g^2}{4c^2_W}\left[v^2+u^2-\fr{2uu'w'}{w}-\fr{u^2w'^2}{w^2}-\fr{(u^2c_{2W}-v^2)^2}{4c^4_W w^2}\right], \eea a phenomenon occurs similarly to the economical 3-3-1 model \cite{Dong:2006mg}.
 New observation is that the reduction of $Z$ mass is bigger than that of $W$ mass.
-Correspondingly, this produces a $\rho$-parameter bigger than 1, causing the CDF $W$ mass shift, as measured.
+Correspondingly, this produces a $\rho$-parameter bigger than 1, causing the CDF $W$-mass shift, as measured.

 That said, from (\ref{W1mass}) and (\ref{Z1mass}) we obtain a positive contribution to the $T$ parameter at tree level, such as \be \al T=\rho-1=\frac{m^2_{W_1}}{c^2_W m^2_{Z_1}}-1\simeq \fr{(u^2c_{2W}-v^2)^2}{4c^4_W(u^2+v^2)w^2}. \ee It is noteworthy that the three terms that do change the $W,Z$ masses in (\ref{W1mass}) and (\ref{Z1mass}) are at the same order, because of $u'/u\sim w'/w\sim (u,v)/w$.
 Additionally, the first two of these terms caused by $u',w'$ come from $W$--$Y$ and $(Z,Z')$--$X$ mixings, while the last term suppressed by $(u,v)^2/w^2$ arises from the $Z$--$Z'$ mixing.
 Although both kinds of the mixings reduce the $W,Z$ masses, only the $Z$--$Z'$ mixing governs the $\rho$-parameter deviation which subsequently affects the $W$ mass as shifted, similar to the previous model.